pl1ght/aws/README.md

 **profile.rb** - function to grab region/credential profile specs to feed scripts.

-**ebscleanup.rb** - right now its querying for all EBS volumes in available status to be a candidate for deletion

-**cloudatch.rb** - querying based on volumeID of an EBS volume whether or not an available volume has been unused for a set amount of time
+**ebsdel.rb** - Script that queries all available EBS volumes in an AWS account, cross checks each volume_id with CloudWatch metrics to see if it is a good candidate for deletion, and deletes if it is.
+Has command-line functionality and ability to dry-run to log what would be deleted.